 Some common symptoms of kyphosis are the difficulty of the patient to have a fully straight position of their back, increased round-shouldered appearance, and severe pain.

-Kyphosis should be treated if there is severe pain, and pain persists not allowing the patient to continue with his everyday activities and his participation in athletics.
-The procedure, again, the surgeon will follow in order to detect the problem and its degree of severity is to primarily take a thorough medical history of the patient.
-He will also examine the different parts of his body such as the back and its shape, and the arms and legs to test if the spinal cord is working properly.
-Then x-rays are being requested.
+Once again, the first thing the surgeon will do is take a thorough medical history of the patient in order to detect the problem and how severe it is.
+He will also examine the different parts of his body such as the arms, the legs, as well as the back and its shape to test if the spinal cord is working properly.
+Afterwards, x-rays are requested.
 These are necessary to see if there is a kyphosis and how bad it is.
 The Spine Surgeon will measure the angle of the kyphosis on the x - ray (Cobb angle).
-There are cases where an MRI may also be asked so that the practitioner has a more thorough image of the problem.
+There are cases where an MRI may also be requested so that the practitioner has a clearer image of the problem.